anusii/graph-dp/README.md

 We provide reference implementations of the algorithms that the authors describe for computing smooth upper bounds for the local sensitivity of the number of triangles in a graph and for the cost of a minimum spanning tree for a graph.

-We have produced two versions of our implementations for these algorithms.
-The first, [edge_privacy_networkx.py](./edge_privacy_networkx.py), uses [networkx](https://networkx.org) to perform the required graph computations.
-The second, [edge_privacy_igraph.py](./edge_privacy_igraph.py), uses [igraph](https://igraph.org) for this purpose.
-Both versions use the implementation of the Cauchy mechanism provided by the [RelM](https://github.com/anusii/RelM) library to release the differentially private query responses.

 Our implementation, [edge_privacy.ipynb](./edge_privacy.ipynb), uses [networkx](https://networkx.org) to perform the required graph computations.
 We use the implementation of the Cauchy mechanism provided by the [RelM](https://github.com/anusii/RelM)